Carrickfergus Advertiser (defunct)

-It describes itself as the traditional weekly newspaper of Carrickfergus Borough; as of 2008 it was the only newspaper with a full-time office in the centre of the borough.
-It’s currently owned by the Alpha Newspaper Group.
+It described itself as the traditional weekly newspaper of Carrickfergus Borough; as of 2008 it was the only newspaper with a full-time office in the centre of the borough.
+Latterly it was owned by the Alpha Newspaper Group.

 It was founded in 1883 as the Carrickfergus Advertiser and County Gazette; it was renamed the Carrickfergus Advertiser and County Gazette in 1891 and kept that name until 1990.
 In that year it became the Carrickfergus Advertiser and Guardian, and then the Carrickfergus Guardian and Advertiser nine months later.
 It reverted to the Carrickfergus Advertiser and County Gazette in 1992.

-The Advertiser comes out on Wednesdays.
-An e-edition’s also available by paid subscription.
+The Advertiser came out on Thursdays.
+An e-edition was also available by paid subscription.

 It closed in mid-January 2014, along with the Ballyclare Gazette.